IDme/ID.me-WebVerify-SDK-Android/.github/CONTRIBUTING.md

 10. Create a new pull request adding any useful comment.

-###### Code style and conventions
+### Code style and conventions

-We try to follow [this android style guide](https://github.com/xmartlabs/Android-Style-Guide).
+We try to follow [The Xmartlabs Android Style Guide](https://github.com/xmartlabs/Android-Style-Guide).

 ### Feature proposal

-We would love to hear your ideas and make a discussions about it.
+We would love to hear your ideas and make discussions about it.

 * Use github issues to make feature proposals.
 * We use `type: feature request` label to mark all [feature request issues](https://github.com/IDme/ID.me-WebVerify-SDK-Android/labels/type%3A%20feature%20request).
 * Before submitting your proposal make sure there is no similar feature request.
-If you found a match feel free to join the discussion or just add a brief "+1" if you think the feature is worth implementing.
+If you find a match, feel free to join the discussion or just add a brief "+1" if you think the feature is worth implementing.
-* Be as specific as possible providing a precise explanation of feature request so anyone can understand the problem and the benefits of solving it.
+* Be as specific as possible providing a precise explanation of the feature so anyone can understand the problem and the benefits of solving it.